-For the initial network, the European Commission launches an Expression of Interest to Member States (foreseen in 202012) to designate a list of candidate European Digital Innovation Hubs in their territories.
-These are entities (or consortia of entities), that have been selected through an open and competitive process in accordance with national procedures and that possess the necessary competences to fulfil the functions of a hub.
+For the initial network, the European Commission launches an Expression of Interest to Member States (foreseen in 2020) to designate a list of candidate European Digital Innovation Hubs in their territories.
+These are entities (or consortia of entities), that have been selected through an open and competitive process in accordance with national procedures, that possess the necessary competences to fulfil the functions of a EDIH, that are willing to fulfil EDIH objectives, and that are willing to submit a proposal for DEP funding.
 Member States (and/or regions) at the same time declare that they understand that they will co-finance the hubs (see Section 2.2) if they are selected in Digital Europe.
+They also declare that they have selected these entities according to an open and competitive process.
+In case of a transnational EDIH, serving regions in different countries, the involved Member States should together design an open and competitive process to select such a candidate EDIH.
 The criteria for designation of the hubs are described in Section 3.3, the "eligibility criteria".
+MS may make this list longer than the number of hubs that will be funded in DEP; this will increase competition and may result in higher quality projects.